linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/04 Introduction to Risk Management.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/02abefd4-2dfe-4fd1-a4bc-6204fb633ac1/f18ebeeef32dbcc03e967a0e67c1916b367ebede40abd360fbdfdc10c838de74.jpg)

-What this analysis does not address is the probability that the gold price in 1 year will be in different regions; that is, how likely is it that the gold price will exceed  $429.21?
-The price of the put option implicitly contains information about the likelihood that the gold price will exceed$ 420, and by how much.
+What this analysis does not address is the probability that the gold price in 1 year will be in different regions; that is, how likely is it that the gold price will exceed  \$429.21?
+The price of the put option implicitly contains information about the likelihood that the gold price will exceed\$ 420, and by how much.
 The probability distribution of the gold price is a key factor determining the pricing of the put.

 Figure 3 compares the profit from the two protective strategies we have examined: Selling a forward contract and buying a put.
 As you would expect, neither strategy is clearly preferable; rather, there are trade-offs, with each contract outperforming the other for some range of prices.